Dolby Vision, HDR and SDR TV – a huge difference (AV 2024 guide)

 Dolby Vision produces the best TV image.
 You need both DV content (most movies in the past five years) and a TV that can decode DV’s frame x frame (dynamic) metadata.
 There is a lot more to it, like:

-• Contrast: At least FALD (full array local dimming 500+nits, 5000:1 contrast) LED/LCD or mini-LED (500nits to 1000nits peak, 200,000:1).
-Only OLED offers around 1000+nits peak and infinite ∞:1 contrast – meaning the blackest blacks and whitest whites – the higher the contrast, the better.
-The latest LG G3 OLED Evo has 1500nits peak brightness, and DV content looks spectacular.
+• Contrast: At least FALD (full array local dimming 500+nits, 1500:1 contrast) LED/LCD or mini-LED (500 to 1000 nits peak, 5000:1).
+Only OLED offers around 1000+ nits peak and infinite ∞:1 contrast – meaning the blackest blacks and whitest whites – the higher the contrast, the better.
+The latest LG G4 evo OLED – LG’s best and brightest TV tops all, has 1500nits peak brightness, and DV content looks spectacular.

 • Colour Gamut: At least 99% of the DCI-P3 colour space with a 10-bit/1.07 billion colours.

-• Dolby Vision movies will play on any TV as it is backwards (downmix) compatible with HDR10, HDR and SDR – it just won’t look nearly as good.
+• Dolby Vision movies will play on any TV as they are backwards (downmix) compatible with HDR10, HDR, and SDR—they just won’t look nearly as good.

-Currently, the OLEDs from LG and Sony and mini-LEDs from LG, Sony, Panasonic, Philips, TCL, and Hisense support DV and DA.
+Currently, the OLEDs from LG and Sony and mini-LEDs from LG, Sony, TCL, and Hisense support DV and DA.
 Samsung does not support DV downscales it to the vastly inferior HDR10.

 Regardless of the generic TV makers’ claim, edge-lit and direct-lit LED/LCD TVs cannot accurately reproduce DV content.